-- make a successful transitions throughout their education and into adulthood;
+- make a successful transition throughout their education and into adulthood;

-Occasionally, children may experience difficulties with learning or may struggle with other aspects of their progress and development.
-These children may have Special educational needs and disabilities (SEND).
+Occasionally, children experience difficulties with learning or struggle with aspects of their general progress and development.
+These children may have Special Educational Needs and Disabilities (SEND).
 Difficulties which may affect: